haruchanz64/ChocolateyBootstrapper/README.md

 ## Tips: Use Profiles

-You can create reusable profiles for different stacks:
+You can create reusable profiles:

 ```
 web_dev.txt